-- Ensure marking is up-to-date; - The pupil's name is used; - Merits are recorded and Targeteers are up-to-date; - Use positive comments telling them how they are progressing; - Avoid using an x; instead, mark with a dot to encourage the pupil to revisit their solution; - Corrections may need to be next to the relevant sum.
-If there is an error repeated throughout the work, then a comment at the end may also be appropriate to suggest an improvement; - If the pupil has corrected an answer, mark it with 'c'; - If verbal feedback is given for corrections, then we should note v/b, some indication of the feedback and the pupil may initial it; - If a pupil misses a lesson e.g. for a peripatetic lesson or illness, it should be noted in their exercise book.
+- Ensure marking is up-to-date; - The pupil's name is used; - Merits are recorded; - Collins Assessments marks are recorded - Use positive comments telling them how they are progressing; - Avoid using an x; instead, mark with a dot to encourage the pupil to revisit their solution; - Corrections may need to be next to the relevant sum.
+If there is an error repeated throughout the work, then a comment at the end may also be appropriate to suggest an improvement; - If the pupil has corrected an answer, mark it with 'c'; - If verbal feedback is given for corrections, then we should note v/f, some indication of the feedback and the pupil may initial it; - If a pupil misses a lesson e.g. for a peripatetic lesson or illness, it should be noted in their exercise book. - Challenge questions to be used as and when appropriate.